barsoom/barsoom_utils/README.md

 It's only intended for internal use, but it's public in case others find parts of it useful.

+This gem gets released automatically, with the build number appended to the version defined in `VERSION`.

 ## Installation

 Add this line to your application's Gemfile: